whalebone/wb-docs/en/local_resolver.rst

 Local resolver
 ******************

-Deploying the Whalebone solution deployed as a **local resolver** brings the advantage of visibility of local IP addresses that send the actual requests.
-If deploying locally is not a suitable option for you, check out the other :ref:`Deployment Options.<Deployment Options>`
+Deploying the Whalebone |product| as a **local resolver** brings the advantage of visibility of local IP addresses that send the actual requests.
+If deploying locally is not a suitable option for you, check out the :ref:`Cloud deployment.<Cloud deployment>`

 Whalebone resolver is based on the implementation of `Knot Resolver <https://www.knot-resolver.cz/>`_ developed in the CZ.NIC labs.